 This eight-day adventure tour is perfect for people who want to enjoy Reykjavík and see the most remarkable sights in Iceland, with stunning activities along the way.
 Your six-day trip around Iceland will take you off the beaten track, maximizing fabulous Icelandic experiences and exhilarating fun each day.
 Before and after this trip, you spend a night in Reykjavík so you can explore it on your own.
 In winter, you can climb through ice caves and chase the Northern Lights each evening.

-Kick off 8 days of fun in Iceland with a night in Reykjavik.
-Explore the vibrant city on your own and don’t forget to try skyr, Iceland’s top dessert!
-The next day, your guide will pick you up from your accommodation and you’ll start driving the Ring Road.
-Explore the famous Golden Circle before you continue on to the South Coast’s waterfalls.
+Kick off your eight days of fun in Iceland, spending the first night in Reykjavik.
+Explore the vibrant city on your own, and don’t forget to try skyr, Iceland’s top dessert!
+The next day, your guide will pick you up from your accommodation, and you’ll start driving the Ring Road.
+Explore the famous Golden Circle before continuing to the South Coast’s waterfalls.

 After an epic hike on Vatnajökull Glacier, set foot on the remote Eastfjords.
-Then discover North Iceland, where your whale watching trip awaits.
+Then discover North Iceland, where your whale-watching trip awaits.
 Finally, lose yourself in the subtle beauty of West Iceland.
-All the while, look for the Northern Lights in winter or delight in the Midnight Sun in summer.
+Look for the Northern Lights in winter or delight in the Midnight Sun in summer.
 Spend the last day in Reykjavik to explore the city to its fullest.